CHVRCHES and The Cure’s Robert Smith win Best Song By A UK Artist at the BandLab NME Awards 2022

-They beat Charli XCX (‘Good Ones’), PinkPantheress (‘Just For Me’), Sam Fender (‘Seventeen Going Under’) and Wet Leg (‘Chaise Longue’) to win the gong.
+They beat Charli XCX (‘Good Ones’), PinkPantheress (‘Just For Me’), Sam Fender (‘Seventeen Going Under’) and Wet Leg (‘Chaise Longue’) to win the award.

 “Thanks very much!
-We never normally win prizes, so this is really amazing.
-The world is on fucking fire at the moment, so it’s nice to think about tunes,” Chvrches’ Lauren Mayberry said on the podium while collecting the award from presenter Jehnny Beth.
+We never get prizes for anything, so this is really amazing,” CHVRCHES’ Lauren Mayberry said on the podium after collecting the award from presenter Jehnny Beth.

+She then thanked Smith for collaborating with them and added: “The world is a massive fucking fire at the moment, so it’s nice to think about tunes.”

 ‘How Not To Drown’ appeared on Chvrches’ 2021 album ‘Screen Violence’, which NME pronounced their “best album yet” in a four-star review.
 In an NME cover story last year, the band explained how the collaboration came together, with member Martin Doherty saying: “You could have offered me a collaboration with anyone living or dead – fucking Prince, fucking Beethoven – I would still choose Robert Smith.”